McStasMcXtrace/Schools/SOLEIL_March_2022/Day2_Thursday_March_10th/4_Optics/1_CRLs/README.md

 1. Insert a 2D-monitor, and an energy spectrum monitor at the CRL-stack position 31.5 m downstream from the source.
 In our example this translates to a position of (0,0,31.5) in McXtrace coordinates.
-Use the components PSD_monitor and E_monitor to accomplish this.
+Use the components `PSD_monitor` and `E_monitor` to accomplish this.
 Contrary to other McXtrace components, a Monitor may reside on top of another component, if the restore_xray parameter is nonzero.
    Be sure to make the monitor large enough to catch the full beam footprint.
    Also, please set the optional filename parameter in each of the monitors.
    This is where your monitor data will be put.
-If none is given, the data are simply dicarded and only the integrated intensity signal of the monitor is reported on the console.
+If none is given, the data are simply discarded and only the integrated intensity signal of the monitor is reported on the console.
 Run a simulation to get the beam footprint and spectrum at the CRL-stack position.